General Social Survey - Family (GSS)

 Responding to this survey is voluntary.

-Data were collected directly from survey respondents using CATI.
+Data were collected directly from survey respondents using the computer-assisted telephone interviewing method.
 No proxy reporting was allowed.
 Respondents could be interviewed in French or English.

 Questions relating to income show rather high non-response rates, the incomes reported by respondents are usually rough estimates.
 Linking allows getting such information without having to ask questions.

-The information collected during the 2017 GSS (Cycle 31) has been linked to the personal tax records (T1, T1FF or T4) of respondents.
-Household information (address, postal code, and telephone number) and respondent's information (social insurance number, surname, name, date of birth/age, sex) are key variables for the linkage.
+The information collected during the 2017 General Social Survey (Cycle 31) has been linked to the personal tax records (T1 Family File or T4 Information Slip) of respondents.
+Household information (address, postal code, and telephone number) and respondent's information (social insurance number, surname, name, date of birth/age and sex) are key variables for the linkage.

 Respondents were notified of the planned linkage before and during the survey.
 Any respondents who objected to the linkage of their data had their objections recorded, and no linkage to their tax data took place.